Catania: Early modern times

 With the unification of Castile and Aragon (early 16th century), Sicily became part of the Spanish Empire.
 It rebelled against the foreign government in 1516 and 1647.

 In 1669 the city's surroundings suffered great material damage from the 1669 Etna eruption.
 The city itself was largely saved by its walls that diverted most of the lava into the port.
 Afterwards, in 1693 the city was nearly completely destroyed by a heavy 1693 Sicily earthquake and its aftershocks.
 The city was then rebuilt in the Baroque architecture that nowadays characterizes it.

 Unified Italy

 Catania was one of the vanguards of the movement for Sicilian autonomy in the early 19th century.

 In 1860 Giuseppe Garibaldi's expedition of the Thousand conquered Sicily for Piedmont from the Kingdom of the Two Sicilies.
 Since the following year Catania was part of the newly unified Italy, whose history it shares since then.

+The first half of the twentieth century was a cycle of repeated destruction and rebuilding for the city of Catania.

+During the years 1923 and 1928, Catania endured two major eruptions of Mt.
+Etna.
+The 1923 eruption lasted twenty-nine days, from June 6 until June 29.
+A large lava flow occurred in the 1928 event and was the first to destroy a population center in over two hundred years.

+At the onset of World War 1, Italy was part of a defensive alliance with Germany and Austria-Hungary referred to as the Triple Alliance.
+After one year, Italy joined the Allied forces.
+Many promises made to secure Italy’s help during the war were not kept resulting in stability issues throughout the country leading to the adoption of fascist ideations.
+As the second World War began, the new regime opted to support Adolf Hitler, resulting in Catania and all the surrounding areas on Sicily being destroyed by Allied bombing.